stephanie-K/practitioner-stories/who-we-are.md

 <h2 class="top-line">Serena Nüsing</h2>

 She currently works as a service designer for Scottish Government.
-She came to Scotland around 2.5 years ago to do her masters.
+She came to Scotland in 2018 to do her masters.
 She is particularly interested in co-creation and innovation in the public sector using a user-centred design approach.

 <p><image src="/practitioner-stories/images/photoSN.jpeg"  width="200" height="200" style="vertical-align:middle; border-radius: 100%" alt="profile photo for Serena"></image></p>